ACU017/ACU017/README.md

-# I’m Andrea Cortes
+# Welcome to my GitHub profile!

-I’m a Full Stack Developer, Polyglot, and Writer
+I’m Andrea Cortes, Full Stack Developer, Polyglot, and Writer

-Welcome to my GitHub profile!
 I hope you enjoy the projects I've uploaded here.

 I completed a Full Stack Development bootcamp at CodeOp.
 You can find more about my school [here]([link_to_school](https://codeop.tech/)).

 ## Tech Stack
 - Main stack: (M)ERN, with MongoDB certification in progress.